-- (4) Despite subsection (3)(b), EGBC may identify classes of Structures for which required documented independent reviews must be conducted by an appropriately experienced Professional Registrant who has not been previously involved in the Structural Design and is employed by a Firm other than the Firm employing the Professional of Record. - (5) Documented independent review(s) of Structural Designs must not replace the regular, documented checks required pursuant to section 7.3.4 of the Bylaws. - (6) If applicable pursuant to subsection (1) and not exempted pursuant to subsection (2), a Professional Registrant must establish, maintain, and follow documented procedures for documented independent review(s) of Structural Designs. - (7) A Professional Registrant tasked with completing a documented independent review of a Structural Design must - (a) have appropriate experience in the type and scale of the Structural Design subject to the documented independent review, - (b) determine the extent of the documented independent review based on the progressive findings of the documented independent review and record the rationale for this determination. - (c) evaluate any related Documents to determine if they are complete, consistent, and in general compliance with applicable codes, standards, and other requirements, - (d) communicate any issues found during the independent review(s) to the Professional of Record in an appropriately timely manner, - (e) complete a documented record of the documented independent review that meets the intent of the documented independent review sign off form issued by EGBC, and - (i) provide this documented record to - (A) the Professional of Record, and - (B) the authority having jurisdiction, if requested, and - retain and preserve this documented record for a period of 10 years in accordance with section 7.3.2(3), - (f) examine representative samples of the structural assumptions, continuity of gravity and lateral load paths, stability, and detailing, and - (g) perform numerical calculations on a sample of gravity and lateral force resisting elements necessary to satisfy any concerns of the Professional Registrant tasked with completing the documented independent review, as appropriate.
+- (4) Despite subsection (3)(b), EGBC may identify classes of Structures for which required documented independent reviews must be conducted by an appropriately experienced Professional Registrant who has not been previously involved in the Structural Design and is employed by a Firm other than the Firm employing the Professional of Record. - (5) Documented independent review(s) of Structural Designs must not replace the regular, documented checks required pursuant to section 7.3.4 of the Bylaws [Standards for Checks]. - (6) If applicable pursuant to subsection (1) and not exempted pursuant to subsection (2), a Professional Registrant must establish, maintain, and follow documented procedures for documented independent review(s) of Structural Designs. - (7) A Professional Registrant tasked with completing a documented independent review of a Structural Design must - (a) have appropriate experience in the type and scale of the Structural Design subject to the documented independent review, - (b) determine the extent of the documented independent review based on the progressive findings of the documented independent review and record the rationale for this determination. - (c) evaluate any related Documents to determine if they are complete, consistent, and in general compliance with applicable codes, standards, and other requirements, - (d) communicate any issues found during the independent review(s) to the Professional of Record in an appropriately timely manner, - (e) complete a documented record of the documented independent review that meets the intent of the documented independent review sign off form issued by EGBC, and - (i) provide this documented record to - (A) the Professional of Record, and - (B) the authority having jurisdiction, if requested, and - (ii) retain and preserve this documented record for a period of 10 years in accordance with section 7.3.2(3) of the Bylaws [Standard for the Retention and Preservation of Complete Project Documentation], - (f) examine representative samples of the structural assumptions, continuity of gravity and lateral load paths, stability, and detailing, and

-- (8) While a documented risk assessment and a documented independent review of each instance of repetitive designs of individual structural components is not required, - (a) the maintenance of design quality must be confirmed through - (i) an initial documented initial risk assessment and documented independent review, and - (ii) documented risk assessments and documented independent reviews at intervals, - a documented process must be in place that identifies the criteria used to determine what types of designs are considered repetitive and the interval frequency for maintaining the design quality, and - (c) the documented record produced through - (i) the initial documented risk assessment and documented independent review, and - (ii) documented risk assessments and documented independent reviews at intervals must be retained and preserved for a minimum of 10 years after the last use of the repetitive design and made available to any person using the Structural Design, in accordance with section 7.3.2(3).
+- (g) perform numerical calculations on a sample of gravity and lateral force resisting elements necessary to satisfy any concerns of the Professional Registrant tasked with completing the documented independent review, as appropriate. - (8) While a documented risk assessment and a documented independent review of each instance of repetitive designs of individual structural components is not required, - (a) the maintenance of design quality must be confirmed through - (i) an initial documented initial risk assessment and documented independent review, and - (ii) documented risk assessments and documented independent reviews at intervals, - a documented process must be in place that identifies the criteria used to determine what types of designs are considered repetitive and the interval frequency for maintaining the design quality, and - (c) the documented record produced through - (i) the initial documented risk assessment and documented independent review, and - (ii) documented risk assessments and documented independent reviews at intervals must be retained and preserved for a minimum of 10 years after the last use of the repetitive design and made available to any person using the Structural Design, in accordance with section 7.3.2(3) of the Bylaws [Standard for Retention and Preservation of Complete Project Documentation].